 We will be setting up a locked ballot-box for your votes at the front of the high school.
 If you feel your mailed vote will not reach us in time for the June 16th deadline, we urge you to use the ballot-box location.
 The times this box will be available is 9:00 a.m. to 3:00 p.m.
 Tuesday, June 2nd through Friday, June 5th.
 Monday, June 8th, 9:00 a.m. to 3:00 p.m. and Tuesday, June 9th, 9:00 a.m. to 5:00 p.m.

-The public hearing on the budget will be held on June 1, 2020.
-That is an opportunity for the public to see the final budget as presented by the Superintendent.
+The public hearing on the budget was held on June 1, 2020.
+It was an opportunity for the public to see the final budget as presented by the Superintendent.

 As a reminder, you can always share your questions, comments, or feedback with the Board of Education and the Central Staff by completing this form.

 In order to qualify to vote you must be at least 18 years of age, a U.S. citizen, resident of the district for 30 days immediately preceding the election and a registered voter.